2/2/2019 – 100M

 4.27 – 50M

 Summary: Rocky Raccoon 50M and 100M are popular trail races for beginners looking to complete their first ultras or veterans looking for a PR in either distance.
 All runnable trails on soft pine needles, wooden bridges and minimally technical, yet sometimes rooty terrain, with minimal elevation change.
-Loop course with generous cutoffs, and includes a 50k as well on the same day as the 50M.
-In 2016 the course was adjusted to accommodate construction, which was also used in 2017, and the course for 2018 is adjusted from 20 mile loops to 25 mile loops because of Hurricane Harvey.
+Loop course with generous cutoffs, and includes a 100k on the day of the 100m and a 50k on the same day as the 50M.
+In 2016 the course was adjusted to accommodate construction, and in 2018 was changed from 20 mile loops to 25 mile loops because of damage from Hurricane Harvey.

 Lessons Learned from Race Reports